 Wenger SAKs are slowly disappearing from the market since they stopped production.
-If you still want to get a pocket SAK with a locking blade, you will have to hunt for a Wenger model.
 I was lucky to be able to buy the Wenger 16824 Swiss Army Evolution Lock S11 from the listing on Amazon.

 The difference between Victorinox and Wenger scissors in a Swiss Army Knife gets pointed out very frequently.
 More so, because scissors are one of the most used tools in any SAK.

-However, the leaf spring in the Victorinox scissors is also easy to replace.
+The leaf spring in the Victorinox scissors is also easy to replace.
 Whereas for the Wenger, the SAK will have to be sent to the service center to get fixed if the lever in the scissors gets damaged.
-There is, of course, less chance of failure for the lever on the Wenger scissors compared to the leaf spring on the Victorinox scissors.

 Victorinox and Wenger have gone different ways while designing the can-opener.
 This is perhaps the only tool that functions quite differently in their respective SAKs.

-It is said that the Wenger can-opener is a Victorinox original design which they later abandoned in favor of their new design.
+It is said that the Wenger can-opener is a Victorinox original design which they later abandoned in favour of their new design.
 Victorinox probably allowed Wenger to use it.

 Both Victorinox and Wenger have used different materials in the scales of their Swiss Army Knives.
-In addition to providing a good grip, the scales also house the scales tools, viz. the toothpick and the tweezers.
+In addition to providing a good grip, the scales also house the scale tools, viz. the toothpick, and the tweezers.

 Some say that the Wenger SAK handles are more fragile than that of the Victorinox because Victorinox uses better materials in the scales.
-However, while using SAKs of both the companies, I never felt any significant difference.
-Both look equally durable, and in the event of any damage to the scales, they are easily replaceable.
+However, while using the SAKs of both companies, I never felt any significant difference.

 Both Victorinox and Wenger SAKs have toothpicks and tweezers which are kept in slots in the scales.
 Apart from the Wenger toothpick being a bit softer and more flexible than the Victorinox one, there is no other significant difference.